 Your automotive data storage technology, therefore, has to be inherently agile, work across all the key hyperscalers, and simultaneously support every leading global cloud provider.
 Some storage technologies have a high-performance, massively parallel architecture that can help speed up development for a faster time to market.
 In short, OEMs need to fundamentally rethink their storage architecture to allow every person in the organization to use data to maximum effect.

 In summary, vehicle manufacturers are fast transitioning their businesses from an engineering-led approach to a data-centric one to meet growing customer demand for a more personalized driving experience.
-As OEMs adapt to this new data-driven ecosystem, everything—from performance management to business growth to supplier partnerships and customer engagement—depends on having the right storage and collection hub.
+Cars are like smartphones on wheels, personal and custom.
+That requires rapid CI/CD pipelines and security strategies that can scale, not to mention the right data storage and collection hub.

 I’m interested to hear others’ thoughts and personal insights on this topic.
 Is your automotive organization on a journey to making better use of data?
 What’s worked and what’s been the hardest nut to crack?
 Let me know what you’ve discovered in the comments below.